-New entrants and students in their second to fifth year at the institution - full-time undergraduate and PGCE (QTS)
+New entrants and continuing students - full-time undergraduate and PGCE (QTS)

-Data relating to students in their first five years at the institution for full-time undergraduate and PGCE (QTS) provision are collected on Table 3.
-These data are collected in order to provide data to monitor estimated fee grant and income for 2016/17 and to provide data to use in estimating the total fee grant and income relating to full-time undergraduate and PGCE (QTS) provision for Welsh institutions in 2017/18, for students under the new fee regime.
+Data relating to full-time undergraduate and PGCE (QTS) students are collected on Table 3.
+These data are collected in order to provide data to monitor estimated tuition fee income for 2018/19 and to provide data to use in estimating the tuition fee income relating to full-time undergraduate and PGCE (QTS) provision for Welsh institutions in 2019/20.
 New entrants are also collected on Table 2.